Eigenfocus/eigenfocus/README.md

 - Time Report: generate time reports by project and time periods
 - Themes: customize the UI to your taste

-# FREE EDITION - Roadmap
+# FREE EDITION (this repo) - Roadmap

 Here is what is coming next:
+- View Issues as List
+- Features to help handling multiple issues at once in a board
 - Seamless Integration between Boards <> Time Tracking
-- Managing Logged Time Inside a Issue
-- UX enhancements for handling multiple cards/issues at once in a board
-- View Issues as List
+- Focus Space
 - Long running time tracking alerts
-- Timers and time alerts to improve focus (Pomodoro, drinking water, stretching)
-- Focus playlist sounds/songs

 <div align="center">
 ⭐️ this repository and stay up to date.